Adimai Penn: Plot

 Abhirami Mangamma, a princess, is desired by Sengodan, a king.
 Several years later, Sengodan sees Abhirami (now a queen and married) out hunting.
 He declares his love, but Abhirami says that she is a mother.
 Sengodan tries to kill her infant son, prince Vengaiyan and Abhirami severs Sengodan's leg.
 The king Vengaiyan from the Vengaiya mount kingdom goes to Sengodan's country (Soorukathu kingdom) seeking justice, and Sengodan agrees to a duel.
 The duel takes place over a net with spears below it; the dueller will lose if he loses his weapon or falls from the net, and his country will be enslaved by the winner.
 Since Sengodan has only one leg, king Vengaiyan binds his own leg and the duel begins.
-Vengaiyan wins, but then Sengodan kills him.
+Vengaiyan wins the duel, but then is treacherously killed by Sengodan.

-Sengodan orders his men to seize the country and summon the queen and her son Vengaiyan.
+Sengodan orders his men to seize the slain king's kingdom and summon the queen and her son, also named Vengaiyan.
 One of the king's aides escapes and saves the queen, but Vengaiyan is taken prisoner.
 All women in the country are enslaved.
 The queen stays in hiding for many years.
-The king's aide is imprisoned and sees Vengaiyan, who has been forced to live in a two-foot-high cell, and has not learnt how to speak or eat with his hands.
+The king's aide is imprisoned and sees Vengaiyan, who has been forced to live in a two-foot high cell, and has not learnt how to speak or eat with his hands.
 They escape from the prison by the river.
 The aide dies in his granddaughter Jeeva's arms after she promises to heal Vengaiyan and help abolish slavery in their country.
 Jeeva takes Vengaiyan to her hut, teaches him to speak, write and fight.
 Vengaiya begins to understand that he is a prince, but is a hunchback because of his confinement.